mhwelander/graphql-cursor-pagination-tutorial/README.md

 ## 6. Test GraphQL cursor pagination

+Let's test the pagination feature.
 In this section you will:

 * Use the `lastCursor` returned with each result set to get the next page
-* Paginate a query that includes a card `name`
+* Paginate a query that includes a card `name` in addition to a cursor

 > **TIP**: You can technically use any card edge `cursor` as your starting point for the next page, although it makes most sense to use the `lastCursor`.